Microservant/FLICKER-PRACTICE/README.md

     is not set, the current buffer as a new paste at gist.github.com .
     Copies the URL into the kill ring.
     With a prefix argument, makes a private paste.

+    gist-region-or-buffer-private - Explicitly create a gist from the